fabiangal/komodis-dataset/README.md

 ### Data
-We provide the full postprocessed dialogue dataset in *data/dataset.json* (will be updloaded soon!).
+We provide the full postprocessed dialogue dataset in *data/dataset.json*.

 For explanations on how to read and use the structured data, please check *data/example.json* (will be updloaded soon!).